Saint John Parish, Dominica

 The highest peak is Morne aux Diables, with a height of 861 m (2827 ft).

 Education

-St. John is home to Ross University School of Medicine in Picard.

 Portsmouth Secondary School, the island's first rural secondary school, opened in St. John in the 1960s.

 Notable names

 Via Portsmouth, the parish is the birthplace of local historian Lennox Honychurch, and former prime minister Rosie Douglas.

 Transportation

 St. John shares some of Dominica's best roads with adjacent St. Andrew.
 In addition, the island's northernmost road, connecting Tanetane with Penville, was opened in 2004.

 Prince Rupert Bay, near Portsmouth, has been an often-used stop-over for yachts and cruise ships.

 Tourism

 The best known tourist attractions in St. John's are the Indian River and the Cabrits National Park, which consists of the Cabrits Peninsula and Fort Shirley.
 Benjamin's Park is the primary sporting venue and has hosted first-class cricket.